Random number

 Dice are an example of a mechanical hardware random number generator.
 When a cubical die is rolled, a random number from 1 to 6 is obtained.

 A random number is generated by a random (stochastic) process such as throwing dice.
 Individual numbers cannot be predicted, but the likely result of generating a large quantity of numbers can be predicted by specific mathematical series and statistics.
+Digits of the random binary numbers are random bits or coins.

 Algorithms and implementations

 Random numbers are frequently used in algorithms such as Knuth's 1964-developed algorithm for shuffling lists. (popularly known as the Knuth shuffle or the Fisher–Yates shuffle, based on work they did in 1938).

 In 1999, a new feature was added to the Pentium III: a hardware-based random number generator.
 It has been described as "several oscillators combine their outputs and that odd waveform is sampled asynchronously."
 These numbers, however, were only 32 bit, at a time when export controls were on 56 bits and higher, so they were not state of the art.